TEKNOSELL KB PRIVACY POLICY

 Providing your personal data is generally voluntary, but it may be necessary for specific purposes, such as fulfilling a contract or responding to your inquiries.
 Failure to provide required data may result in our inability to offer certain services or respond to your requests effectively.

 In cases where we do not obtain your personal data directly from you, it may have been provided to us by your employer or an authorised representative (e.g., your manager) for purposes such as organising training sessions, scheduling demo calls, or managing contractual relationships.
-If your data was provided by another party, we will inform you of this when we first contact you regarding the specific purpose for which your data is being processed.
+If your data was provided by your employer or another authorised party (e.g. for training registration or scheduling), we will inform you via our publicly accessible Privacy Policy, in accordance with Article 14 GDPR.
+The link to this policy is available on our website and training platform before login.

 VIII.
 Your rights: